MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-share-menu.png" alt-text="Screenshot of sharing from the file menu":::

+Power BI uses the standard Microsoft 365 share dialog box to help you share your file.
+This dialog enforces your permissions in OneDrive and SharePoint and any policies that apply to the OneDrive folder or SharePoint document library where the file is saved.

-The familiar Microsoft 365 share dialog box appears.
-From here, you can share the link directly with individuals or groups or copy the link to share with others.
+From here, you can share the link directly with individuals or groups, or copy the link to share with others.

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-share-dialog.png" alt-text="Screenshot of share dialog in OneDrive and SharePoint":::